-Revealing: In the beginning of Halloween 2, the scene where Dr. Loomis shoots Michael Myers repeatedly until he falls off the balcony is reenacted to reflect the events of the original Halloween.
+Revealing mistake: In the beginning of Halloween 2, the scene where Dr. Loomis shoots Michael Myers repeatedly until he falls off the balcony is reenacted to reflect the events of the original Halloween.
 If you look carefully, you can see that the stuntman portraying Michael is actually walking backwards on a table until he haplessly falls off the balcony.

 Visible crew/equipment: On the Goodtimes DVD release of Halloween 2, just after Dr. Loomis blows up the hospital room the camera switches to the hallway where Laurie is running away.
 The explosion comes through the hallway and you can see the right side of the hallway shaking - this shows that the wall is a studio set wall.
 You can also see wires behind it and the wooden supports that are holding it up.
+(01:25:30)bkillah

-Revealing: In the scene where Marion is calling for help on the police car's 2-way radio, she speaks, "Marion Chambers with Doctor Loomis at the clinic; He's here."
+Revealing mistake: In the scene where Marion is calling for help on the police car's 2-way radio, she speaks, "Marion Chambers with Doctor Loomis at the clinic; He's here."
 Right after that, the policeman on the other end of the radio starts to talk.
 However, Marion never lets go of the "talk" button on the radio's microphone, until the middle of the policeman's response to her request.
 You can't listen and receive anything on the radio while the button on the mic is pressed.

-Continuity: At the very end of the first Halloween, Loomis' first shot hits Michael while he is struggling with Laurie.
+Continuity mistake: At the very end of the first Halloween, Loomis' first shot hits Michael while he is struggling with Laurie.
 A few seconds later, he is staring down Loomis and breathing very heavily.
 At the beginning of Halloween II, the scene is reenacted to reflect the ending of the first movie, but here you cannot hear Michael breathing at all after being struck by Loomis' first shot.